quantooom/quantooom/README.md

-- 👋 In need of a career change and starting the Odin Project August 2022.
+- 👋 Pleb learning Computer Science with the OSSU.